 The truth of determinism deals a devastating blow to our pride, our egos, and with this, the notion of a “personal God” or “supernatural forces” that care about our place in the universe; because determinism exposes our egos, our sense of “pride,” our sense of “shame,” and the notion of a “personal God” for the illusions they are.
 Perhaps these are the primary reasons we are so reluctant to let go of the concept of “free will.”
 We are not willing to give up the concept of self, and to admit the fact our “selves” – our egos, and all of the fictions we construct as a result of them, including our gods and all notions of “the supernatural,” are all ultimately illusions.
 While our experience of “self” is real, it is still an illusion nevertheless, just the same as a dream is “real,” yet still not reality, as we discovered before.
 Our inability or unwillingness to accept this fact is the root of our entire struggle with the concept of “free will.”

 The notion of “responsibility,” and the “choice” to “own” “our” actions is a manifestation of our identification with “self.”
 Because we identify with the concept of self, we therefore identify with the concept of “responsibility.”
 Once we identify with the self – the ego; our sense of responsibility, accountability, and ownership naturally follow suit, as they are one and the same.
 The bottom line is, once we identify with the illusory ego, which is inevitable, we cannot escape the also illusory notions of responsibility, accountability, and ownership.
 They are inevitable products of our identification with self, with ego.
 To identify with ego, and not accept the consequences of our ego identification at the same time – our sense of “responsibility,” is to be essentially narcissistic and delusional, and sometimes psychotic.
 It is to believe our egos are the “center of the universe,” and “exempt” from the laws of physics when they never are.
 The belief others will simply justify and rationalize their behavior, even very hurtful behavior, is perhaps the biggest reason why many fear what would happen if the scientific community came out and said we do not have free will.
 I have no doubt there would be some who might attempt to exonerate themselves and use the illusion of free will as yet another excuse to justify their behavior, just as we can use anything else to justify our behavior.
-But again, this attempt at implementing double-standards and dualistic concepts to justify our position, and to rationalize that which we find convenient for us personally, whether it is for our egos or our religious beliefs, can never be true, because contradictions and double-standards are always false.
+But again, this attempt at implementing special pleading double standards and dualistic concepts to justify our position, and to rationalize that which we find convenient for us personally, whether it is for our egos or our religious beliefs, can never be true, because special pleading, contradictions and double standards are always false.
 That is the reason why having knowledge of the illusion of “free will,” does not excuse us from our very real albeit illusory sense of “responsibility,” since our sense of “responsibility” comes part and parcel with our inevitable identification with our also very real albeit illusory self-concept, our ego, as stated previously.
 We cannot accept the “good” aspects of being a self, without also accepting the “bad” aspects of being a self at the same time; because within the “game” if you will of ego identification – otherwise known as our everyday, relative lives; unless we are psychotic, narcissistic, or mentally ill, we cannot escape our real sense of accountability and responsibility, even though these concepts are ultimately illusions since the ego itself is an illusion.
 As stated previously, once we are “in the game” if you will of ego identification, we have to “play by the rules” of the game, or suffer the consequences for not “playing by the rules.”

 So what does author our thoughts and actions if not us – our conscious selves, our egos?
 It is the interplay of consciousness and change themselves – the fundamental principles we discovered earlier which makes all thoughts, actions, and awareness possible.
 Past influences – most of which we cannot be conscious of, shape our subconscious self and therefore our thoughts, actions, and choices, but this is not the same as saying, “the voice of God made me do it,” or “the voice of Satan made me do it,” because it is not an ego which is “responsible” because there is no ownership since no ego – no “body” truly exists as an unchanging entity or form to be “responsible” for thoughts to begin with.
 Consciousness and change are egoless since they are not a “being,” or a “me” as we discovered before, but are rather fundamental principles which never begin and never end.
 It is this beginningless and endless interplay which gives rise to thoughts and then actions within organisms, but there is ultimately never a knowable “why” as to what one thinks, feels, or chooses at any given time, nor is there any ownership because there exists no “me” to “own” anything.
 Organisms and egos are not one and the same.
 There is the organism I call “myself,” and then there is the concept of me – the ego, thoughts arising within the brain builds around this organism thought calls “me,” as we discovered before.